Radar Odometry Combining Probabilistic Estimation and Unsupervised Feature Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we applied the \ac{ESGVI} parameter learning framework to learn radar features for odometry using only the on-board radar data.
-Our odometry performance on the Oxford Radar RobotCar Dataset is better than existing hand-crafted methods and approaches the current state of the art, which is a supervised method trained with a groundtruth trajectory.
+Our odometry performance on the Oxford Radar RobotCar Dataset approaches the current state of the art, which is a hand-crafted method \cite{adolfsson_arxiv21}.
 We provided additional experimental results on 100 km of driving taken in an urban setting.
 Within this dataset, we demonstrated the effectiveness of radar odometry during heavy snowfall.

 In recent years, robotics research has become increasingly reliant on high-quality datasets for training deep learning algorithms.
 The size and scope of these datasets is a limiting factor in the performance of many robotic systems.
 However, collecting and annotating these datasets is an expensive and labour-intensive process.
 For this reason, it is important that research in robotics trend towards solutions that are more data efficient.
 By foregoing the need for groundtruth pose information, our unsupervised architecture enables large quantities of training data to be collected with relative ease.